Iñupiat: Culture

-Traditionally, some Iñupiat people lived in sedentary communities, while others were nomadic.
-Some villages in the area have been occupied by indigenous groups for more than 10,000 years.
+Historically, some Iñupiat lived in sedentary communities, while others were nomadic.
+Some villages in the area have been occupied by Indigenous groups for more than 10,000 years.

-The Nalukataq is a spring whaling festival among Iñupiat.
+The Nalukataq is a spring whaling festival among Inupiat.
 The festival celebrates traditional whale hunting and honors the whale's spirit as it gave its physical body to feed entire villages.
 The whale's spirit is honored by dance groups from across the North performing songs and dances.

-The Iñupiat Ilitqusiat is a list of values that define Iñupiat people.
+The Iñupiat Ilitqusiat is a list of values that define Iñupiat.
 It was created by elders in Kotzebue, Alaska, yet the values resonate with and have been articulated similarly by other Iñupiat communities.
 These values include: respect for elders, hard work, hunter's success, family roles, humor, respect for nature, knowledge of family tree, respect for others, sharing, love for children, cooperation, avoid conflict, responsibility to tribe, humility, and spirituality.

 These values serve as guideposts of how Iñupiat are to live their lives.
-They inform and can be derived from Iñupiat subsistence practices.
+They inform and can be derived from Iñupiaq subsistence practices.

-There is one Iñupiat culture-oriented institute of higher education, Iḷisaġvik College, located in Utqiaġvik.
+There is one Iñupiaq culture-oriented institute of higher education, Iḷisaġvik College, located in Utqiaġvik.

 Current issues

-Iñupiat people have grown more concerned in recent years that climate change is threatening their traditional lifestyle.
+Iñupiat have grown more concerned in recent years that climate change is threatening their traditional lifestyle.
 The warming trend in the Arctic affects their lifestyle in numerous ways, for example: thinning sea ice makes it more difficult to harvest bowhead whales, seals, walrus, and other traditional foods as it changes the migration patterns of marine mammals that rely on iceflows and the thinning sea ice can result in people falling through the ice; warmer winters make travel more dangerous and less predictable as more storms form; later-forming sea ice contributes to increased flooding and erosion along the coast as there is an increase in fall storms, directly imperiling many coastal villages.
 The Inuit Circumpolar Council, a group representing indigenous peoples of the Arctic, has made the case that climate change represents a threat to their human rights.

+The emergence of chronic diseases such as diabetes and heart disease, traditionally absent from circumpolar populations, has afflicted the Iñupiat.
+Obesity rates are now on par with American rates, with some 64% of adults having an at-risk BMI.

 As of the 2000 U.S. Census, the Iñupiat population in the United States numbered more than 19,000.
 Most of them live in Alaska.